Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Facing REAP on Your Los Angeles Apartment Building?
 Understand the Process, the Risks, and Your Options.

-If your property is heading toward REAP β€” or already in it β€” the financial and legal consequences can escalate quickly.
+If your property is heading toward REAP — or already in it — the financial and legal consequences can escalate quickly.
 Understand your options before it costs you.

 This page is designed for Los Angeles rental property owners dealing with REAP notices, habitability concerns, inspections, tenant complaints, or questions about compliance and next steps.

-The Los Angeles REAP program (Rent Escrow Account Program) is one of the city’s more serious enforcement actions and can follow unresolved habitability or code issues identified during a LAHD inspection.
-Once a property is placed into REAP, it can affect cash flow, operations, and long-term planning for the asset.
-If not addressed properly, the situation can become more complex over time β€” both financially and operationally.
+The Los Angeles REAP program (Rent Escrow Account Program) is one of the city's more serious enforcement actions and often follows unresolved issues identified during a SCEP inspection.

 What Is the Los Angeles REAP Program?

 REAP stands for the Rent Escrow Account Program.
-It is an enforcement mechanism administered by the Los Angeles Housing Department (LAHD) that allows β€” and in many cases requires β€” tenants to pay their rent into a city-controlled escrow account rather than directly to the property owner.
+It is an enforcement mechanism administered by the Los Angeles Housing Department (LAHD) that allows — and in many cases requires — tenants to pay their rent into a city-controlled escrow account rather than directly to the property owner.

-In plain English: the city intercepts your rental income and holds it until you fix your property's violations to LAHD's satisfaction.
-You don't get the money while you're in REAP β€” tenants pay the city, and the city holds the funds.
+In plain terms: the city intercepts your rental income and holds it until violations are corrected to LAHD's satisfaction.
+While a property is in REAP, you do not have access to rental income — tenants pay the city, and the city controls the funds.

 Common Situations Los Angeles Property Owners Are Facing